elgrons/ShamrockSillystringz.Solution/README.md

 ## Known Bugs

-* 🍀 _The Name field for Machine and Enginner cannot be left blank, but no error message pops up becuase I was unable to get the Create function to work AND implement model validation code and get the database to update.
-If model validation code is implemented into the Create method the database does not accept "new" engineers or machines._
+* 🍀 _When Creating an Engineer or Machine, the `Name` field cannot be left blank, per requirements set in the respective Class models.
+However, no error message pops up because the Create function does not work when trying to get both the model validation code and get the database updated with a "new" object.
+If model validation code is implemented into the Create method the database does not accept "new" engineers or machines.
+The code pertaining to the Create method with model validation is commented out._

 * 🍀 _Please reach out with any questions or concerns to [eliot.lauren@gmail.com](eliot.lauren@gmail.com)_